13Bytes/eInkCalendar/README.md

    `LOCALE: "en_US"` Select your desired format and language.
 It needs to be installed on your device.
 (In 95% of cases it already is - as it's you system-langauge.
 If not, take a look at the [Debian Wiki](https://wiki.debian.org/Locale))

    `WEBDAV_CALENDAR_URL = "webcal://p32-caldav.icloud.com/published/2/XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"` The address of your shared wabdav calendar.
+(It needs to be publicly accessible by this URL)

    `WEBDAV_IS_APPLE = True` Is the calendar hosted on icloud?